 IV.A.9.
 Verify that the recorded scores are correct prior to the awarding of the match

 IV.B.
 The Judges shall:

 IV.B.1.
 Be positioned around the ring and assist the Referee as needed

 IV.B.2.
-Cast a vote for point through the use of the flag as each occurs
+Cast a vote for point through the use of the flag or electronic controllers as each occurs.